T1taniumF0rge-Industries-Inc/Software/PySoft/README.md

 Some of these programs contains modules that have to be installed.
 To install these modules, you can go to [Pypa's repository](https://github.com/pypa/pip) and follow the instructions on how to install pip/pip3 if you don't have it on your PC although most of the Python3 interpreters will install pip3 automatically (usually located in the "scripts" directory in the install location).
 After you have pip/pip3 installed, go to your computer's terminal (Mac Terminal, Windows Command Prompt, PowerShell, etc...) and type `pip install` + the module's name. *Example:* `pip install pygame`.
 Using `pip3 install` will also work if you have pip3.

+> [!TIP]
+>
+> To install these modules faster, download the requirements.txt file in this folder, then run "pip install -r requirements.txt" in the same directory where you downloaded that text file.
+Pip will automatically find the newest compatible versions of these modules, and this could be more convenient than manually installing every single module.
+However it is not recommended if you are low on hard disk space.
+>
 By-the-way, are you interested in a short Python program that draws colorful rainbow void using a module named `turtle`?
 If you are, then copy this script down in your text editor (like Notepad++, Xcode or IDLE):
 ```
 import turtle